Angels at the Tomb

 Main cautionDo not turn resurrection witness into generic angel comfort language

-The angels at the tomb appear in the resurrection narratives as witnesses, interpreters, and announcement figures.
+The angels at the tomb are resurrection-announcement figures in the Gospel narratives, serving as witnesses and interpreters rather than as generic comfort angels.
 They tell the women that Jesus has been raised, direct attention away from the empty place, and send the message back toward the disciples.

 Each Gospel handles the scene differently.
 Matthew has an angel of the Lord descend and roll back the stone.